 However what matters most is what our families think...

-“Our three children have attended the Preschool and Playgroup over the past ten years.
+“Our three children have attended KU Rushcutters Bay over the past ten years.
 It’s a place that parents and carers are welcome to join the family.
-The playground is an oasis, set on the city fringe, where children from all over the neighbourhood and from varying cultures and family units, learn through play.
-KU Rushcutters Bay is an environment promoting caring and supporting each other and our world.” – KU Rushcutters Bay parent
+The playground is an oasis, set on the city fringe, where children from all over the neighbourhood and from varying cultures and family units, learn through play.” – KU Rushcutters Bay parent

 “An absolute joy to see the kids develop and grow, form friendships and learn.
 The teachers give each child the best start on their school journey." – KU Rushcutters Bay parent